eu-ge-ne/enrouter/apps/web/src/app/docs/start/page.md

 ![react SPA](/start-0.png "react SPA")

-Let's add another page with same layout but different behavior.
-Instead of incrementing the counter the button will be decrementing it.
+Let's add another page with same layout but different behavior: instead of incrementing the counter the button will be decrementing it.

 We will put original page at `/increment`.
 The new page which you are going to create will be located at `/decrement`.